-For VPs of Operations and Project Executives managing multiple active jobsites simultaneously, these disputes represent more than minor annoyances.
+For leaders managing multiple active jobsites simultaneously, these disagreements represent more than minor annoyances.
 They're profit drainers.
-Incident investigations can consume significant time across your team, pulling PMs and superintendents away from productive work.
+Incident investigations can consume considerable time across your team, pulling PMs and superintendents away from productive work.
 Charge-back disputes with subcontractors erode already-thin margins.
 Insurance premiums climb as you struggle to prove risk management without concrete evidence.

-Construction disputes create substantial financial burdens across the industry.
-In the UK specifically, rework costs an estimated £2 billion per year.
-Each rework instance can cost significantly more than the original work and lead to substantial losses in crew productivity.
-Yet the root cause often isn't the work itself—it's the inability to prove what actually happened (Source: Digital Construction Week 2025, PlanRadar).
+Construction disagreements create substantial financial burdens across the industry.
+Rework can be costly, leading to budget overruns and losses in crew productivity.
+Often, the root cause isn't the work itself—it's the inability to prove what actually happened.

 Understanding key dispute resolution terminology